Code-Institute-Submissions/web_studio/README.md

 12. Until the job is done.

-13. If you want to test the live site I have sent admin credentials to CodeInstitute while submitting the project, so you should have access to the admin section of https://marcelli.herokuapp.com/admin/login and just follow the steps 1-12.

 # Difficulties
  Most challenges I encountered were with Stripe and testing the webhooks, as webhooks are sent to live site and not localhost,